 2) Page Title and Description

 According to Jaaxy, my favorite keyword tool, here’s one that fits the criteria.
-Any keywords with a high number of searches (AVG > 100 per month) and low number of competitions (QSR < 100 ) is a good targeted keyword to use.
+Any keyword with a high number of searches (AVG > 100 per month) and a low number of competitions (QSR < 100 ) is a good targeted keyword to use.

 For this particular keyword example, the end result will look something like this.

-The other page to optimize is collections which is also known as ‘categories’ in other type of eCommerce solutions.
+The other page to optimize is collections which are also known as ‘categories’ in other types of eCommerce solutions.
 Collections are basically how products are grouped together so that it is easier for people to find what they want.

 Occasionally, collection pages can also show up on the search engines and when they do, you want to make sure that the text is appealing and encourages the users to click on it.
 In your online store, you can find the columns for title and description under Products > Collections.

-Next come the product pages.
-Essentially, the URL, title and description should contained the product and keywords that people use to search for a particular item online.
+Next, come the product pages.
+Essentially, the URL, title and description should contain the product and keywords that people use to search for a particular item online.
 These keywords can also be used to structure the rest of your business content as you create internal links from your blog to your product pages.